 Ok, let’s get real here.
-Who has time to plan a weekly dinner menu and count all the things you are supposed to count?
+Who has time to plan a weekly dinner menu and count all the things you’re supposed to count?

 I get easily overwhelmed by things like this.
 Can you relate?

 I want to point out that it isn’t like the other subscription boxes in that you will not get food delivered to your door.
-Instead, you get an easy to use recipe plan for the week.
-I prefer this since I can pick out my own stuff and can only imagine it is more cost effective since you aren’t buying a pinch of this and that, instead you are getting a regular sized package.
+In the end this is more cost effective since you aren’t buying a pinch of this and that, instead you are getting a regular sized package.

-Well, when you go on the website you sign up for a dinner plan.
-They have breakfast, celebration, and lunch ones as well, but I recommend you just start with the dinner one first since you will end up with a ton of recipes over time.
+Well, when you first go on the website after signing up, you sign up for a dinner plan.
+(They have breakfast, celebration, and lunch ones as well, but I recommend you just start with the dinner one first since you will end up with a ton of recipes over time).

 Here are the options you get to choose from (and can switch between all of them if you want):